Liquidation by Creditor

 Here is a more Detailed Breakdown of the Statutory Demand Basics.

-Any appointment after the expiry of 10 working days is invalid and the Court will appoint a liquidator in their place.
+Any appointment after the serving of liquidation proceedings is invalid, unless the creditor who made the application to Court consents to this, and the Court will appoint a liquidator in their place.
+Subsequently, time is of the essence in these situations.

 It may become useful for a liquidation committee to be appointed at the creditors meeting.
 A liquidation committee has a supervisory role over the liquidators.